ee-2/SurrogateGeneration/Readme.md

 ## Usage

-To use the Surrogate Generation System first edit the parameters in 'param.conf'.
+To use the Surrogate Generation System first edit the parameters in [param.conf](SurrogateGeneration/param.conf).
 Then run the system with:

 ```